jcreedcmu/pyoro/DESIGN.md

 ### Player Choices

-- The number of player choices available at any given time should be fairly small, probably fewer than 10.
+- The number of per-move player choices available at any given time should be fairly small, probably fewer than 10.

 - Player choices should for the most part, be limited to choosing a direction of motion (or, perhaps, standing still and waiting) This could be augmented with a small set of "modifiers".
 For example, a "dash" move-right might be distinct from a normal move-right.

+- OPEN: Should single-move undo be supported?
+    - Argument for supporting: most puzzle games do
+    - Argument for not supporting: might enhance "drama" if mistakes are a little consequential.

+### Intra-Room Geometry

+- Each room is of a finite size.

+- The exterior of a room should feel more like "impassable blocks" rather than "empty space".
+This is to support the well-definedness of mechanics that involve an object moving as many times as possible until a collision occurs.

+### Inter-Room Geometry

+- OPEN: Should room edges cause transitions?

+- It's okay for room navigation to be a *little* confusing, but shouldn't be completely baffling.
+It's okay if the player needs to keep a map.
+  The geometry of IoSaS's air island was a bit more disjointed than I'd like.

+- Some breadcrumbs should be provided to help mapping.
+Perhaps:
+  - every room has a unique name.
+  - doors tend to be close to the cardinal directions.
+  - graphics suggests coherent "biomes" which help memorability.

-### Rooms
+### Room State

-- The world should be broken up into "rooms", and for the most part any room's state is entirely reset if you leave and come back.
+- As much as possible, a room's state is entirely reset if you leave and come back.

 - Exceptions to "a room's state is entirely reset" are intentionally limited, but they are the foundation of all progress in the game.